Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 * A new [flags field][map#map-header-h1a-flags] was added to the cache header for controlling H1A features.
 * Tags, BSP verts (16 MiB), and game state are now stored in separate dedicated allocations rather than one giant one.
 * [Protected maps][map#protected-maps] will be detected and force a crash because they are unsupported.
+* H1CE's resource maps are now included in MCC and are used when playing a CE map.

 ## Game state
 Due to changes in the game state structure, savegames from before season 7 are invalidated.